 How to Become a Film and Television Actor

 Many aspiring actors dream of a career in Hollywood.
 While it is a dream, it could become a reality with time, training, dedication, passion, and patience.
 Following are ten steps that can start you on the path to becoming a film or television actor.
-If your goal is to become a theater actor, some of these may not apply to you.
+If your goal is to become a theater actor, not all of these steps will apply to you.
 However, all of these steps are good to keep in mind no matter what type of acting you decide to pursue.

 Learn How to Act

-So, for you, it's imperative that you take a wide variety of acting classes.
-Work in a wide variety of styles with as many different groups of people that you can find.
+Similarly, aspiring actors should take a wide variety of acting classes.
+Work with many styles and with as many different groups of people that they can find.
 Try it all.
-From Shakespeare to comedy, from improv to cinema verite -- the more you know, the more well rounded you'll be and ultimately, the better prepared you'll be for whatever roles come your way.
+From Shakespeare to comedy, from improv to cinema verite -- the more you know, the more well-rounded and versatile you will be.
+You will also be better prepared for any roles that come your way.

-I hate telling people this, but if you hope to work in film and/or television as an actor, you need to go where the work is.
-Now, that doesn't necessarily doom you to living in Los Angeles or New York.
-After all, there are plenty of acting jobs in Vancouver, Montreal, Chicago, Miami, Baltimore, etc.
+If you hope to work in film and/or television as an actor, you must go where the work is.
+That does not restrict you to living in Los Angeles or New York.
+After all, there are plenty of acting jobs in Vancouver, Montreal, Chicago, Miami, and Baltimore, for example.

-But, New York and Los Angeles are where most of the casting directors work and live.
-So, many of the shows that are shot in Canada or other cities within the U.S. are still cast in LA or New York.
-So, even though you don't necessarily need to move here, keep in mind that it is where most of the action is and where you stand the best chance of being cast in a role.
+New York and Los Angeles are where most of the casting directors work and live.
+Many of the shows that are shot in Canada or other cities within the United States are still cast in Los Angeles or New York.
+So, even though you don't necessarily need to move to either of the two cities, they are where most of the action is and where you stand the best chance of being cast in a role.

-No, that doesn't mean what you think it means.
-Don't worry about the "casting couch."
-But you must be willing to do what it takes for the sake of your craft.
+This does not refer to the casting couch, but you must be willing to do what it takes for the sake of your craft.
 You might ultimately have to sacrifice certain aspects of your life to ensure that you will have success as a working Hollywood actor, such as a relationship or friendships along the way.
 You might find it difficult to maintain some connections if you must travel or devote all of your time to a role.
 Acting is not a 9-to-5 job by any stretch, and the life is not for everyone.

-Hollywood is all about helping those you know because they might one day be in a position to help you as well.
-So, you need to remember this steadfast rule -- be nice to everyone.
-From agents' assistants to fellow cast members to whomever you meet in Hollywood.
-Remember, that assistant you treated poorly two years ago might one day become a casting director, film producer, talent agent or whatever.
-And trust me, they'll remember those who stomped on their toes on their way up the ladder.
+Hollywood and many other professions is about helping those you know because they might one day be in a position to help you in return.
+So, treat others as you would like to be treated, from agents' assistants to fellow cast members to whomever you meet in Hollywood.
+An assistant that you treated poorly two years ago might one day become a casting director, film producer, or talent agent.
+They will remember who helped them on their way up the ladder.

 Focus on the Craft - Not the Agent

-QUICK NOTE ON AGENTS: If an agent makes you pay for their services up front then don't walk, RUN away from these guys.
-Legitimate talent agents only get paid when they get jobs for their clients.
-After all, what incentive do they have to find you a job if you've already given them their share in advance?
-No matter what they try to tell you, or however they try to validate charging you up front (e.g., personalized service, guaranteed jobs, headshots, etc.), do not under any circumstances pay these individuals a cent.
+QUICK NOTE ON AGENTS: If an agent makes you pay for their services up front, run.
+Legitimate talent agents only get paid when their clients get jobs.
+What incentive do they have to find you a job if you have already given them their share in advance?
+No matter what they try to tell you, or however they try to validate charging you up front (e.g., personalized service, guaranteed jobs, headshots, or training), do not, under any circumstances, pay these individuals a cent.

-We've all seen those actors who seem to constantly be working in a particular range of roles.
-For years, Clint Eastwood epitomized the "tough guy" image, Meg Ryan, the "cutesy, girl next door" even Tom Hanks was once the "goofy, nice guy."
+For years, Clint Eastwood epitomized the tough guy, Meg Ryan, the cutesy, girl next door.
+Even Tom Hanks was once the goofy, nice guy.
 These actors made their name playing certain roles because they found a niche that worked for them.
 Later, they were able to reach beyond their initial range.

 Initially, it's somewhat important to find a range that works for you.
-It helps people (meaning, casting directors) know who you are and often when you're starting out, it's those memories that get you paid work.
+It helps people (casting directors) know who you are and, often when starting out, it is your range that gets you paid work.

-But that doesn't mean you stop developing as an actor.
-Use the character traits you've discovered to get yourself working.
-But continue to learn new facets of your personality.
-From voice characterization to exploring a wide variety of acting techniques.
-You will find that everything you learn in the acting realm will be put to use someday.
+To move beyond your initial range, continue to learn new facets of your abilities from voice characterization to acting techniques.
+Everything you learn in the acting realm will be put to use someday.

 Rare is the true overnight success.
-Some actors seem completely unknown one day, only to dominate the limelight the next.
-But the reality is that there were years of hard work and preparation that led them to that light.
+Some actors seem completely unknown one day only to dominate the limelight the next.
+But the reality is that years of hard work and preparation brought them to that light.
 Hollywood is a strange town.
 There are actors who have been working for decades when, suddenly, they land a role that brings them fame.

-Patience is not only a virtue in Hollywood; it's an absolute must to keep from going insane.
-Be patient and you will enjoy the process of rising to stardom that much more even if you never end up getting there.
+Patience is not a virtue in Hollywood, it is imperative to keep from going insane.
+Be patient and you will enjoy the process of rising to stardom that much more, even if you never end up getting there.